mayankpandey1099/task_management/README.md

 ```

 - This function is asynchronous with taking Express request and response.
 - The promise is called and results in resolved or rejected state.
-This produces error or result as a data.
+This produces error or result as a object.
-- If error occurs, it goes into catch block and error is shown.
+- If error occurs, it goes into catch block and error is shown specific to error cause.
 - Else further computation is done with the result.

 ```bash